o-holyshevskyi/TimeFlow/public/SUPPORT.md

-AccuRate Support
+ClariRate Support

-Welcome to the support page for AccuRate.
+Welcome to the support page for ClariRate.

 We are dedicated to helping freelancers and contractors track their time and earnings efficiently.
 If you are experiencing issues or have questions, please check the Frequently Asked Questions (FAQ) below or contact us directly.